alliedvision/ti-edgeai/README.md

 Once you verified this, now is the time to replace the input image portion in the EdgeAI demo framework.
 EdgeAI SDK has a modular architecture for input data, inferencing and output data.
 You can use the same software architecture as-is with only replacing how the input is captured.

 There are two places where you need to make code changes.
 First one is setting the pipeline for the input video flow in the .yaml file used by the edge ai application.
+The .yaml files are located under /opt/edge_ai_apps/configs/.
 Below code snippet shows the changes where two additional input sources are added with the correct camera ID from the previous install.
 One camera is 'input_allied' and the other one is 'input_allied_mono'.
 In the flow for the inference, you can use the camera you want to use in the demo.
 The output can be display or a file.

 ```
 title: "Object Detection Demo Testing with Allied Vision USB camera Sep 2021"